mozilla/releases-comm-central/mail/components/extensions/annotations/README.md

 The annotation files can also provide `enums` objects with `annotations` arrays for the supported enum values.

+Annotation objects can also be `additional_properties` objects, which provide additional structured metadata which may be used for the documentation.
+The following additional properties are supported:

+- `readOnly` - a boolean value (`true`) on a `types.Setting` property, indicating that this setting is read-only.
+Read-only settings will only document the `get()` method, the `set()` and `clear()` methods will be omitted.

 The annotation information is used by the webext-schema-generator [1], which is providing a post-processed set of authoritative schema files for the Thunderbird project at [2].
 These files can be used as the single source of truth for the